ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 {CODE start_server_with_options@Server\Embedded.cs /}

-Without the `ServerOptions`, RavenDB server will start with a default values on `127.0.0.1:{Random Port}`.
+Without the `ServerOptions`, RavenDB server will start with a default value of `127.0.0.1:{Random Port}`.

 #### Setting Server Directory
 In case you're not interested in installing the .Net run-time environment on your system, you can -